kiesraad/abacus/backend/fuzz/README.md

 ## Data entry status fuzz test

-The `data_entry_status` fuzz test tests that the data entry system matches the state machine described in the [docs](https://github.com/kiesraad/abacus/blob/main/documentatie/flowcharts/data-entry-state.md).
+The `data_entry_status` fuzz test tests that the data entry system matches the state machine described in the [docs](https://github.com/kiesraad/abacus/blob/main/documentatie/state-machines/data-entry-state.md).
 The fuzzer checks that all possible transitions change the state as expected, or give the expected error.

-This fuzz test covers all possible states and all possible `DataEntryTransitionError` errors, except for the `FirstEntryAlreadyClaimed`, `ValidatorError` and `ValidationError` errors.
-The `FirstEntryAlreadyClaimed` error is not triggered by the fuzzer for simplicity, but this error is explicitly tested by the `first_entry_in_progress_claim_first_entry_other_user_error` unit test.
+This fuzz test covers all possible states, including the `FirstEntryCorrection` and `SecondEntryCorrection` states with their claim, save, finalise and discard transitions, and all possible `DataEntryTransitionError` errors except for the `ValidatorError` and `ValidationError` errors.
 The `ValidatorError` and `ValidationError` errors are not triggered by the fuzzer because the fuzzer does not test the API directly.
 Instead, the fuzzer only tests the internal functions to focus on verifying the data entry state machine.
 This fuzz test can be seen as a more complete extension of the unit tests that test individual transitions, which shows that no unexpected errors or transition can happen.

 To run the fuzzer, first install cargo-fuzz if you haven't already: